What should a tradesman pay for a website?

 What good value actually looks like

-Good value for a trade website isn't the lowest price, it's the lowest cost per enquiry over two years: a £50/month site that turns one search a week into a call pays for itself many times over, while a free site that no one finds costs you the jobs you never hear about.
+Good value for a trade website isn't the lowest price, it's the lowest cost per enquiry over two years: a £600 site costing £20 a month to run that turns one search a week into a call pays for itself many times over, while a free site that no one finds costs you the jobs you never hear about.

 Judge it on enquiries, not build cost

 The right question isn't "what did it cost", it's "what did it bring in".
-A single bathroom, rewire or fit-out is worth more than a year of a £50 a month plan.
+A single bathroom, rewire or fit-out is worth more than the whole first year of a built-for-you site.
 If the site wins you one extra job a month, the price is almost irrelevant.
 If it wins none, even free was too much.

 The two-year sum

 Run it over 24 months, the honest window.
 A DIY builder at £15 a month is £360 plus your hours.
-A done-for-you plan at £50 a month is £1,200 with nothing else to pay and no time spent.
+A £600 build with £20 a month care is £1,080 across the same two years, with nothing else to pay and no time spent.
 If the second one brings in even two extra jobs across those two years, it's the cheaper option in the only sense that matters.
+The same time-versus-money argument, and whether the paid route is right for you at all, is worked through in is it worth paying for a trade website.

 See your site before you pay

 You don't have to guess.
 I'll build a free mockup of your actual business, your name, your trade, your area, before you pay a penny.
-If you like it, a one-pager is £50/month and a full multi-page site is £100/month, with hosting, SSL and unlimited small edits included and zero setup fee.
+If you like it, it's £600 to build, then £20/month, with hosting, SSL and unlimited small edits included and no per-lead fees.
 Most sites are live in about a week.
 Apply at sitework.uk/#apply.

 What a trade website costs: FAQ